Overview of the Prostate Gland

 - Pain after ejaculation or during urination

 Different prostate problems may have similar symptoms.
 For example, one man with prostatitis and another with BPH may both experience urinary urgency.
 Sometimes symptoms for the same prostate problem differ among individuals.
 For example, one man with BPH may have trouble beginning a urine stream, while another may experience nocturia.
 A man in the early stages of prostate cancer may have no symptoms at all.
 Because of this confusing array of symptoms, a thorough medical exam and testing are vital.

 Diagnosing Prostate Problems

 To diagnose prostate problems, the health care provider will perform a digital rectal exam (DRE).
-The health care provider will also ask the patient when the problem began and how often it occurs what symptoms are present whether he has a history of recurrent urinary tract infections what medications he takes, both prescription and those bought over the counter the amount of fluid he typically drinks each day whether he consumes caffeine and alcohol about his general medical history, including any major illnesses or surgeries
+The health care provider will also ask the patient when the problem began and how often it occurs, what symptoms are present, whether he has a history of recurrent urinary tract infections, what medications he takes, both prescription and those bought over the counter, the amount of fluid he typically drinks each day, whether he consumes caffeine and alcohol, and about his general medical history, including any major illnesses or surgeries

 Answers to these questions will help the health care provider identify the problem or determine what medical tests are needed.

 Diagnosing BPH may require a series of medical exams and tests.
 A DRE is a physical exam of the prostate.
 The health care provider will ask the patient to bend over a table or lie on his side while holding his knees close to his chest.
 The health care provider slides a gloved, lubricated finger into the rectum and feels the part of the prostate that lies next to it.